-- To help TAs load balance, only attend the session you registered for. - Only attend the session you are registred for: any graded activities will not be graded if done in the session you are not registered for. - To switch lab (or tutorial) sessions, do it through the University (do not contact the instructor or TAs about this, we cannot help).
+- To help TAs load balance, only attend the sessions you are registered for. - Any graded activities will not be graded if done in a session you are not registered for. - To switch lab (or tutorial) sessions, do so through the University (do not contact the instructor or TAs about this, we cannot help).